Florian-Wilhelm/Raspberry-Pi/README.md

 ## About

-This repo contains (Micro)Python code examples and usable programs for Raspberry Pi and Raspberry Pi Pico projects.
-Compiled code along with source code files (C code) is added (or solely used) for certain Pico projects.
+This repo contains experimental code, usable code examples and programs (either (Micro)Python or compiled C source code) for Raspberry Pi and Raspberry Pi Pico projects.

 ## Projects